 - High Fantasy

-- Infant Immortality - Shem sees both his parents killed, but is himself taken hostage.
+- Improbable Infant Survival - Shem sees both his parents killed, but is himself taken hostage.

 - Interspecies Romance - A staple of the book, really.
 Azil/Karadur, Thea/Wolf, and Huw/Hawk all provide prominent examples of human/shapeshifter romances.
 While Wolf and Hawk are very relatable and considered largely human, Karadur and the other Dragons are outright stated to be somewhat alien in their thoughts and emotions.